sajqavril/Complement-Laplacian-Regularization/readme.md

+# Repo for CLAR: Complement LAplacian Regularization

+Thanks for your interest in our ICDMW'22 paper:
+Improving Your Graph Neural Networks: A High-Frequency Booster. https://arxiv.org/abs/2210.08251

-# A Reminder for CLAR Repository
+### A gentle reminder for CLAR repository

 We publicize the essential three Python files for a better understanding of our submission and to ensure reproducibility.